saggitar/ubi-interact-python-package/docs/source/getting-started.rst

 the :attr:`default topics <ubii.proto.Constants.DEFAULT_TOPICS>` of the `master node` instead of hard coding that value.

-The `default topics` get sent by the `master node` as part of the :class:`~ubii.proto.Server` reply to the initial `server configuration` service request using the URL passed via the command line argument (:obj:`~ubii.node.connect_client` has defaults if nothing is passed).
+The `default topics` get sent by the `master node` as part of the :class:`~ubii.proto.Server` reply to the initial `server configuration` service request performed by the client protocol

 .. seealso::